brianhenryhf/deposits_exercise/README.md

 * A `Tradeline` controller, which serves both the `index` and `show` routes for tradelines.
 * Basic `rspec` tests on the controller with a `tradeline` FactoryBot.

 Add in the ability to create deposits for a specific tradeline using a JSON API call.
 You should store the deposit date, and amount.
 Expose the outstanding balance for a given tradeline in the JSON output for `TradelinesController#show`, and `TradelinesController#index`.
-The oustanding balance should be calculated as the `amount` minus all of the deposit amounts.
+The outstanding balance should be calculated as the `amount` minus all of the deposit amounts.

 In addition: